Parking-Master/SecurityJS.128/README.md

 Aside from how it works, SecurityJS has many other APIs too like window.secureStorage, frame clickjacking defense, file restricter, etc. You can learn more about the APIs below, or in the [documentation]().

 ### Why you should have it
-Because, SecurityJS is a powerful JS library that comes with 128 bit encryption, and is completely free, it wouldn't hurt to embed with 1 line of code.
+Because, SecurityJS is a powerful JS library that comes with 128 bit encryption, and is completely free, it wouldn't hurt to embed with 1 line of code or install it.

 ## Documentation
-> ### SecurityJS `onexecute()`
+### SecurityJS `onexecute()`
 Override the default trigger function for when loading is blocked, URI is malformed, etc.
 ###### Syntax (JavaScript)
 ```